awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Data type mismatch: The text does not match the expected JSON data type {{data_type)).
+Data type mismatch: The text does not match the expected JSON data type.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The text does not match the expected JSON data type {{data_type))."
+"findingDetails": "The text does not match the expected JSON data type."
 ```

 **Resolving the error**